 Extension 1: Pandemic related items (exploratory)

-Building on the original’s design, we added several items that relate to the ongoing Covid-19 pandemic, including: 1) Covid vaccinations, 2) Biological weapons, 3) Lockdowns to address Covid-19 pandemic, and 4) Social distancing to address Covid-19 pandemic.
+Building on the original’s design, we added several items that relate to the ongoing Covid-19 pandemic, including: 1) Covid vaccinations, 2) Experimentation with biological viruses, 3) Lockdowns to address Covid-19 pandemic, and 4) Social distancing to address Covid-19 pandemic.
 The aim of this extension was to gain insights as to people’s evaluations and judgments concerning the benefits and risks of various pandemic responses and policies.
-In particular, we will explore whether participants view the relationship between the risks and benefits of these items differently than other non-pandemic related activities and technologies, and the differences between perceived risks and benefits.
-If participants do indeed view the relationship differently, this may provide useful insights as to how to structure pandemic related public communications around the pandemic, especially regarding activities and technologies designed to mitigate the pandemic or protect the public.
+In particular, we will explore whether participants view the relationship between the perceived risks and perceived benefits of these items differently than other non-pandemic related activities and technologies, and the differences between perceived risks and benefits.
+If participants do view the relationship differently, this may provide useful insights as to how to structure pandemic related public communications around the pandemic, especially regarding activities and technologies designed to mitigate the pandemic or protect the public.
+Indeed, the relationship between COVID-19 risk perception has been associated with adherence to pandemic prevention measures (Brown and Pepper, 2021) and further insight may be instructive.
 Measurements and data analysis concerning the additional extension items will be consistent with the main analysis in the study.

-Extension 2: Within subjects condition
+Extension 2: Joint risks-benefits condition

-As an additional extension, we added a condition to the study which should allow for more reliable and accurate analyses and insights regarding the relationship between perceived risk and benefit.
-The third condition (Task 1c explained in detail below) will ask participants to rate both perceived risk and perceived benefit, thereby allowing for testing of correlation between perceived risk and perceived benefit ratings.
+The third condition (Task 1c explained in detail below) will ask participants to rate both perceived risk and perceived benefit, thereby allowing for testing of correlation between perceived risk and perceived benefit ratings at the participant level as opposed to the item-level.
 This is an improvement to the design of the original study as it will provide the test needed to address the core hypothesis underlying the original study: the relationship between perceived risks and benefits.
-We expect this condition to show a negative correlation between perceived risk and perceived benefit.
+We expect this condition to show a negative correlation between perceived risk and perceived benefit consistent with numerous studies since Fischhoff et al. (1978) (Alhakami and Slovic, 1994; Efendić et al., 2021; Finucane et al., 2000; McDaniels et al., 1997; Skagerlund et al., 2020; Slovic et al., 1987).

 Pre-registration and open-science